emqx/cloud-docs/en_US/price/plans.md

 # Product Plans

-The EMQX Platform provides the following fully-managed product plans:

-- **Serverless Plan**: Provide MQTT services on a secure and scalable cluster that is charged based on usage.
-The service is free for usage within the free quota, supporting up to 1000 concurrent connections.
+As a globally available, fully-managed MQTT service platform, the EMQX Platform can be easily deployed on popular public clouds.
+The following product plans are available to offer you a tailored solution to meet your specific requirements:

+## Serverless Plan

+The Serverless Plan provides MQTT services on a secure on a secure, scalable cluster with pay-as-you-go pricing, making it a flexible and cost-effective solution for starting with MQTT.
+Key features include:

+- **Usage-Based Billing**: Pay only for what you use, with a generous free quota offering up to 1 million session minutes.
+- **Automatic Scaling**: Seamlessly scales with your application’s demands.
+- **Quick Start**: Ideal for developers and small projects.

+## Dedicated Plan

+The Dedicated Plan is designed for businesses that require enhanced performance and security with isolated resources:

+- **Capacity-Based Billing**: Hourly billing based on reserved resource allocation, ensuring resources are exclusively dedicated to your deployment.
+- **High Performance**: Provides a dedicated environment with guaranteed resources.
-- **Dedicated Plan**: Deployed in an independent cloud environment, the MQTT cluster service supports advanced features such as real-time data processing, data persistence, message distribution, VPC peering (private network), etc. Highly available and high-performance, it is the best choice for your production environment usage.
+- **Advanced Features**: Offers advanced enterprise features such as Single Sign-On (SSO), real-time data processing, data integration, private network, etc.
-- **Premium Plan**: <!--To be added-->
+- **Customizable Deployment**: Flexible deployment options across AWS, Azure, and GCP.

+## Premium Plan

+The Premium Plan offers all the advantages of the Dedicated Plan, along with additional features to support complex enterprise applications:

+**Durable Sessions:** Enhanced storage capacity for persistent client sessions.

+**Event History**: Records and stores client events for monitoring and analysis.

+**Cluster Linking (coming soon)**: Facilitates cross-regional communication through cluster bridging.

+**Kafka Streaming (coming soon)**: Direct support for Kafka protocol, allowing Kafka clients to consume MQTT messages seamlessly.

-- **BYOC (Bring Your Own Cloud):** Seamlessly integrates the EMQX MQTT server with your existing systems.
-Keep your data secure in your own cloud and manage it with EMQ's expertise.
+## BYOC (Bring Your Own Cloud) Plan

+The BYOC Plan allows businesses to integrate the EMQX Platform with their existing cloud infrastructure.
+It keeps your data secure in your own cloud and manages it with EMQ’s expertise.

+**Full Control:** Deploy the EMQX Platform in your own cloud environment for full data control.

+**Security Compliance**: Maintain compliance with internal security policies by managing data within your cloud.

+**Customization**: Tailor the MQTT infrastructure to meet specific business requirements.

 ## Feature List